kbhoyi/ansible-kafka-upgrade/README.md

 sfuser@sfuser-virtual-machine:~/ansible-kafka-upgrade$ ansible-playbook -i hosts upgrade.yml -K
 ```

-## Verify Upgrade is Done Successfully?
+## Verify Upgrade is Successful

-Login to the all kafka servers and check if the version is updated
+Login to the all kafka servers and check if the version(kafka_2.10-0.8.2.1) is updated.
+The kafka jar version should be replaced with the new one and the previous version should be deleted.

 ```
 sfuser@sfuser-virtual-machine:/usr/local$ ls k*